 Sport and Gym: In-Ear Earbuds

 My recommendation would be in-ear earbuds for those looking for a pair of headphones or earbuds for working out.
 This is because they will not fall out of your ear easily, no matter how strenuous your exercise may be.
-If you plan on using your new earbuds for outdoor workouts such as cycling or running in the streets, I would recommend standard earbuds due to the allowance of some environmental noise to enter the ear canal, which could be a life-saving factor.
+If you plan on using your new earbuds for outdoor workouts such as cycling or running in the streets, I would recommend standard earbuds due to the allowance of some environmental noise entering the ear canal, which could be a life-saving factor.

 Critical Listening and Music Mixing and Mastering: Open Back Headphones